MainPhoto: The ANC elite is dancing, in the shadow of people like OR Tambo, and the crushed aspirations of South Africans - By Delwyn Verasamy

 If we are to find a path out of our escalating crisis we will have to find a way out of the rule of the ANC.
 It is a predatory and increasingly authoritarian excrescence on society that would rather risk destruction and defeat than open itself to the possibility of becoming an expression of society.

 The time when the ANC carried the hopes of millions of people, and was widely, although of course never universally, understood as a national liberation movement, has passed.
-It seems unlikely that it well ever return.
+It seems unlikely that it will ever return.